tariqtkhawaja/tariqtkhawaja/README.md

 ![Dicecaster Screenshot](./images/dicecaster.png)

 **Dicecaster** is a small npm package I made to roll dice for D&D. built with TypeScript and uses Jest for testing.
+It uses husky for pre-commit hooks and TypeDoc for documentation.
 Dicecaster has all the functionalities needed to roll dice for D&D.  It can roll any normal set of polyhedral dice you would use for the game as well as methods for rolling with advantage and disadvantage.
 It is built with a Test Driven Development approach and the package is published on npm.
 You can check out the repository
 [here](https://github.com/tariqtkhawaja/dicecaster) as well as the [Documentation](https://tariqtkhawaja.github.io/dicecaster/)